-Your payment will be processed by Stripe.
-Please see Stripe’s Terms for the terms that will apply to the payments you make using the Stripe service.
+Depending on the method you choose, your payment will either be processed by Stripe or PayPal.
+Please see Stripe’s Terms and PayPal's Terms for the terms that will apply to the payments you make using Stripe's and/or PayPal's services.

-You acknowledge that all information you provide to us and via Stripe is true and accurate.
+You acknowledge that all information you provide to us and via Stripe and/or PayPal is true and accurate.

 By making a Donation, you represent, warrant and undertake on a continuous basis to Campaign for Chris Williamson that the payment of any funds used for such Donation will not result in a breach of applicable law.

 The email address you provide at the time of payment will be used to send you updates about the Campaign.
 Please email us at email@example.com if you do not wish to be kept informed about the Campaign.
 You may unsubscribe from updates at any time.